Storage Providers

 ]

-Navigate to Administration → Integrations → Storage → Amazon S3.
+Navigate to Settings → Integrations → Storage → Amazon S3.
 Enter:

 When you enable BYOB storage, existing files stored in TrueGrade-managed storage are not automatically migrated.
 To migrate: